 Dedicated and Compassionate Counsel for TBI Victims

 No matter how you sustained a TBI, it’s clear that the effects should not be taken lightly, even if the people around you fail to understand its seriousness.
-At Hare, Wynn, Newell & Newton, LLP, we’ll always listen to your story with a compassionate ear, and help you seek fitting damages from the negligent party that caused your TBI.
+At our injury law firm in Birmingham, we’ll always listen to your story with a compassionate ear, and help you seek fitting damages from the negligent party that caused your TBI.
 With a track record of success that stretches back over 125 years, we can provide the representation that you need to seek fair compensation in the wake of a TBI.

 Ready to get started?
 Call 855-965-1688 today for a free consultation with our Birmingham brain injury attorneys.